 As Gopen and Swan put it: "If the reader is to grasp what the writer means, the writer must understand what the reader needs"

-In your final paper for this course, your audience is not me!
+I will tell you who your audience is for this course.
+In your final paper, your audience is not me!
 The audience is your peers!

 Good writing is hard work for most of us